angular-gui/vscode-angular-gui/README.md

 Default value will be set to the first item from the list.

-You can add any other CLI command option to `angular-gui.options`, for example:
+You can add any other CLI command option to `angular-gui.commandOptions`, for example:

-    "angular-gui.options.prefix": [
+    "angular-gui.commandOptions.prefix": [
         "app",
         "abc"
     ]